tthn0/Revature-Bank-Of-CLI/README.md

     - To balance deposits and withdrawals.
     - And for transfers, the system clearing account isn't involved,
     - Since there is already a sender and receiver to keep things balanced.
+    - If we try to get the sum of all amounts, it should always be zero.
 - MLA:
   - This architecture keeps our code clean, concise, and logically separated.
   - So classes can follow the single responsibility principle.